PowerGridModel/power-grid-model-benchmark/SUPPORT.md

 ## How to ask for help, suggest a feature, or give recommendations.

-If you have trouble installing, building, or using Power Grid Model, but there's not yet reason to suspect you've encountered a genuine bug, you can ask a question in the Discussions tab of the repository.
+If you have trouble installing, building, or using Power Grid Model Benchmark, but there's not yet reason to suspect you've encountered a genuine bug, you can ask a question in the Discussions tab of the repository.